Who We Are

 Our Three Research Streams

 This stream describes research and interventions that address the social needs of individuals (e.g., housing, income) in healthcare settings, such as primary care clinics or hospitals.
-It includes development of screening tools for social needs and other research that explores opportunities for optimizing the role of health services in facilitating social care provision.
+It includes the development of screening tools for social needs and other research that explores opportunities for optimizing the role of health services in facilitating social care provision.

 The second stream is concerned with research and interventions that tackle issues related to social determinants of health at population level.
 This stream is comprised of initiatives focusing on policy reforms and advocacy, development and evaluations of community- or neighbourhood-level interventions, and studies that aim to improve social infrastructure.